Sports betting in the South: A state-by-state legalization status update

-For the third year in a row, South Carolina lawmakers have introduced a bill to legalize retail and online sports betting.
+For the third year in a row, South Carolina lawmakers introduced and failed to approve sports betting. .

-Rep. William Herbkersman (R) and Rep. Todd Rutherford (D) introduced HB 5277 in April 2022, which calls for the legalization of online and retail sports betting.
+Rep. William Herbkersman (R) and Rep. Todd Rutherford (D) introduced HB 5277 in April 2022, which called for the legalization of online and retail sports betting.

-If approved, the bill will allow for eight to 12 online sports betting platform operators in the state, who must partner with a state entity to operate.
+The bill will called for eight to 12 online sports betting platform operators in the state, who must partner with a state entity to operate.
 Professional sports franchises, facilities that host PGA Tour events, and promoters of a national association for stock car auto racing national touring race are eligible to apply for a sports betting license and partner with an operator.